You are here

 Leavening Agents

-Leavening agents are substances to help bread dough rise.
+Leavening agents help bread dough rise.
 Quick breads are made with leavening agents that react quickly.
 These breads can be baked immediately after mixing and do not require a rising period before baking.
 In this way, quick breads differ from yeast breads.
 The leavening agents most often used in making quick breads are baking soda plus an acid or baking powder.

 A recipe using soda includes an acid, such as sour milk, buttermilk, cream of tartar, or molasses.
 When the acid is in liquid form, soda is mixed with the dry ingredients before the liquid is added.
 When soda is mixed with an acid such as buttermilk before adding to dry ingredients, carbon dioxide (CO2), the gas that causes the bread to rise, forms quickly and much of it is lost before it becomes part of a dough.